WH Incharge banner

 • National Institute of Industrial Engineering (NITIE), Mumbai:

-• Offers a Postgraduate Diploma in Industrial Engineering with a focus on supply chain management.
+• Offers programs in Industrial Engineering and Management with specializations in supply chain management.

-• Offers a Master's program in International Business with a specialization in logistics and supply chain management.
+• Offers Post Graduate Programmes (PGP) in Management with elective courses in supply chain management.

 • Symbiosis Institute of Operations Management (SIOM), Nashik:

-• Offers a Master of Science in Operations Management with a focus on supply chain management.
+• Offers MBA in Operations Management with a focus on supply chain and logistics.

 • Lovely Professional University (LPU), Punjab:

-• Offers a Bachelor's degree in Logistics and Supply Chain Management.
+• Offers BBA and MBA programs in Logistics and Supply Chain Management.

 • Amity University, Noida:

-• Provides a strong foundation in logistics and supply chain principles.
+• Offers undergraduate and postgraduate programs in logistics and supply chain management.

 Fees

-The fees for courses and certifications related to becoming a Warehouse Incharge can vary widely depending on the type of institution, the level of the course, and the specific certification.
-Here’s a general overview of the fee structures you can expect:
+The fees for courses and certifications related to becoming a Warehouse Incharge can vary widely depending on the institution, course level, and mode of study (online vs. in-person).
+Here's a general overview of the fee structures:

 • Bachelor's Degree in Logistics or Supply Chain Management: